-Old Mill Center has grown from serving eight families in 1977 to 1,600 today.
-In response to our community’s ever-changing needs, Dr. Larson and Old Mill Center management have brought together services that address the educational, social, emotional and family needs of a diverse population of children.
+Old Mill Center has grown from serving eight families in 1977 to more than 800 annually in 5 distinct programs.
+In response to our community’s ever-changing needs, we bring together services that address the educational, social, emotional and family needs of a diverse population of children.
 The unique range and interaction of services allows Old Mill staff to provide multi-leveled, individualized and group support to at-risk children, from birth to 18, and their families.
 We are committed to providing critical services that would otherwise not be offered in the community.

 Dr. Larson passed away in March 2012 at the age of 67.
 Her legacy is staying alive with the children and families Old Mill Center serves and with the many families, children and staff whose lives she has touched.